matteematt/.dotfiles/arch/complete_setup.md

 #### Terminator Config

 Right click inside of terminator to change the settings.
 From here you can deselect the scroll bar, the title bar, and set the font to the Monaco Nerd Font if it was installed earlier.
-To install terminator colours you can use this addon https://github.com/EliverLara/terminator-themes.
+To install terminator colours you can use [this addon](https://github.com/EliverLara/terminator-themes).
 For now I am using the config in the dotfiles.

 #### Setting up monitors